idaholab/moose/modules/doc/content/python/MooseDocs/config.md

 # MooseDocs Configuration

-In order to use MooseDocs build command a configuration file is required.
-By default the `moosedocs.py` script looks for a `config.yml` file (the `--config` option can be used if a different name is desired).
-As the extension suggests, this file is a [YAML] file.
-The configuration file must contain a `Content` section and may optionally contain additional sections, as listed below, to configure your MooseDocs build.
+In order to use the MooseDocs `build` command, one or more configuration files are required.
+By default the `moosedocs.py` script looks for any file in the same directory as itself with a name that ends with "config.yml" (the `--config` option can be used to specify the files directly).
+As the extension suggests, these must be [YAML] files.
+The configurations must each contain a `Content` section, and optionally the additional sections described here to fine-tune your MooseDocs build.

 ## Content